preons/docs/content/articles/designing-preons.md

 </div>
 ```

-#### Error and success states
+## Error and success states

-Error is red.
+Error is universally red.
 So that's simple.
 I'm not a designer, so I'm doing what the video says.
 I could reinvent the wheel and make error something else.

-Success state is usually green or blue.
-So I'll go with that.
+Success states are usually green or blue.
+So I went with that.

 ![](https://d2l08bdqaswlm0.cloudfront.net/B76cJ57zw/2020/06/success-error-states.png)

-I've gone for a strobe-like green, closer to turquoise than plants and trees.
-Notice, I've used the same green and red on both the light and dark modes.

-#### Colors that represent the disabled state
+## Disabled state

 ![](https://d2l08bdqaswlm0.cloudfront.net/B76cJ57zw/2020/06/disabled-colors.png)

-Great.
-We now have 8 different colors.
-But we're not done yet.
+I now had 8 different colors but I was not done yet.

-#### Active states
+## Active states

-Finally, I get to active colors.
-I've become attached to the Preons pink.
-It made sense to me.
-Purple and pink.

-But I decided to go with yellow.
-Plus on a Mac, the satellite emoji, natively has a yellow body.
+I decided to go with yellow.
+Plus on a Mac, the satellite emoji natively has a yellow body.

 ![](https://d2l08bdqaswlm0.cloudfront.net/B76cJ57zw/2020/06/active-colors.png)

 Anywho.
 Colors are done.
 Well, almost.
 I'll need to create a preons.yaml.
 But first.
 Typography.

-### Typography
+## Typography

-I'm happy with the typography scale in preons.
-It uses as perfect-fourth scale.
+I'm happy with the typographic scale in preons.
+It uses a perfect-fourth scale.

 But the Raleway font doesn't speak satellites and space.
 Of course, I don't want to be cliche, but it's a chance to add a bit more character to the website.

 ![](https://d2l08bdqaswlm0.cloudfront.net/B76cJ57zw/2020/06/font-headings.png)

-I ended up falling for Josefin Sans.
+I fell for Josefin Sans after 15 minutes of browsing through Google Fonts.
 It looks modern and I can see a space-theme develop around it.

 ```html
 <link href="https://fonts.googleapis.com/css2?family=Josefin+Sans:wght@200;300;400;500;600;700&family=Roboto+Mono:wght@100;300;400;500;700&display=swap" rel="stylesheet" />